 It’s hard to believe that too many lawyers outside of BigLaw are chained to their desks, busier than Sandberg.
 (And she’s on the so-called “mommy track,” to boot, leaving her vulnerable to criticism from male counterparts.)

-Full disclosure: I’ve never been a full-time lawyer with a full caseload, but I do work for a living, and know the difference between a day spent procrastinating messing around on the Internet and a day spent being productive.
+Full disclosure: I’ve never been a full-time lawyer with a full caseload or full time lawyer work hours, but I do work for a living, and know the difference between a day spent procrastinating messing around on the Internet and a day spent being productive.